 - Doesn’t have 24/7 customer support.

-- Has a unique feature: get a physical backup of your files.
+- Has a unique feature that allows a physical backup of your files.

 - Doesn’t have all the quality-of-life features that Dropbox does.

-NordLocker is a highly rated Dropbox alternative; some even think of it as the best Dropbox alternative.
-Surprisingly, it doesn’t support as many platforms.
-Compared to Dropbox, it doesn’t support Linux or iOS.
-But it provides encryption services, it’s affordable, it’s easy to use, and it has excellent design and support.
+NordLocker is a highly-rated Dropbox alternative, and many even consider it the best Dropbox alternative.
+Surprisingly, it doesn’t support as many platforms as Dropbox, with Linux, Android, and iOS unsupported.
+However, it provides encryption services, is affordable, easy to use, and has excellent design and support.